Skip to main content

 This molecule travels a short distance to the pituitary gland, instructing it to secrete Adrenocorticotropic Hormone (ACTH) into the bloodstream.
 ACTH then journeys to the adrenal glands, specifically the adrenal cortex, where it triggers the synthesis and release of glucocorticoids, with cortisol being the most significant in humans.
 This entire cascade is designed for survival, equipping the body with the resources needed to handle acute challenges.

 Cortisol’s role is multifaceted.
-It increases for immediate energy, modulates the immune system to reduce inflammation in the short term, and enhances memory formation related to the stressful event.
+It increases blood sugar for immediate energy, modulates the immune system to reduce inflammation in the short term, and enhances memory formation related to the stressful event.
 This system is governed by a negative feedback loop.

 When cortisol levels in the blood rise, they are detected by receptors in the hypothalamus and pituitary gland, which then reduce the production of CRH and ACTH.
-This elegant mechanism ensures the is self-limiting, shutting off once the challenge has been resolved.
+This elegant mechanism ensures the stress response is self-limiting, shutting off once the challenge has been resolved.
 Chronic anxiety disrupts this feedback loop.

 The constant perception of threat leads to sustained HPA axis activation, preventing the system from returning to its baseline.
 The result is a state of chronic hypercortisolism or, in some long-term cases, a blunted cortisol response, both of which have profound consequences for metabolic health, hormonal balance, and overall neurological function.